water-splitting-group/HTE-experimental-data/data_analysis/README.md

 `accuracy_liquid_handling` contains the Excel sheet used for documentation and evalutaion

+`autocatalytic_deactivation` contains the python scripts for the plotting of the oxygen measurement and UV/Vis data

 `leakage` contains the python script for the plotting of the oxygen leakage

 `output_power_LED` contains the pythin script for fitting of the power law function and the conversion of the irradiance in mW cm-2 to W m-2